 The goal of both is to minimize aquatic impingement (when fish are trapped against intake pipe screens) and entrainment (when fish are sucked into the cooling system and killed).

-But the state memo says older plants may keep once-through cooling if, though advanced filtering systems, they reduce fish mortality by 90 percent of the mortality reduction achieved by closed-cycle cooling.
+But the state memo says older plants may keep once-through cooling if, through advanced filtering systems, they reduce fish mortality by 90 percent of the mortality reduction achieved by closed-cycle cooling.

 “This policy establishes closed-cycle cooling as the performance goal for all new and repowered industrial facilities in New York,” the state memo says. ”The performance goal for all existing industrial facilities in New York is closed-cycle cooling or the equivalent.”